 To achieve a lengthy lifecycle in the modern global healthcare market, cost-effectiveness of a technology should be demonstrated.
-At Optimax Access, we conduct a range of different economic modelling techniques to demonstrate how your innovation may save costs and improve outcomes.
+At Optimax Access, we conduct a range of different economic modeling techniques to demonstrate how your innovation may save costs and improve outcomes.

 • By assessing cost-effectiveness, our team helps our clients define their products economic value.
-Cost-effectiveness models can be used to estimate the impact of a technology on costs and outcomes over the short- and long-term.
+Cost-effectiveness models can be used to estimate the impact of a technology on costs and outcomes over the short- and long term.

-• A cost-utility model considers the cost of the technology, alongside the impact of the innovation on patient quality-of-life.
+• A cost-utility model considers the cost of the technology, alongside the impact of the innovation on patient quality of life.
 Our team use such models to demonstrate the cost-saving potential of your product, and its impact on patient outcomes.

 • A cost-consequence analysis allows our clients to consider the cost of their new health technology alongside a range of different health outcomes and to measure its real economic value.

-Survival modelling and extrapolation
+Survival modeling and extrapolation

 Survival models are used to translate clinical data into meaningful evidence which could be used to better understand the value of a new product.
-Extrapolation analyses help to assess long-term benefits should a patient use a new health technology, and the occurrence of clinical events with and without introduction of the new technology.
+Extrapolation analyses help to assess long-term benefits should a patient use a new health technology and the occurrence of clinical events with and without the introduction of the new technology.
 These analyses can produce valuable data for different purposes:

 • As part of a Health Technology Assessment submission as these analyses generate evidence on a product, medical device or new therapeutic procedure’s effectiveness and long-term impact on patient outcomes.
 In turn, such evidence helps our clients secure reimbursement and engagement from payers.